innopolis-devops/labs/PYTHON.md

 ## Linter

-Basic linter - GitHub Super-Linter
+Basic linter - python-app linter

-I chose it due to the number of steps it takes to be initiated
+check dependencies and code style by flake8

+I chose it because nothing needs to be configured in yml file, by that I mean github already suplies with ready template